ericallard0/KnockKnock/README.md

 # KnockKnock
 > (who's there?)

-KnockKnock is a simple tool to view who's connected on you're network.
+KnockKnock is a simple tool to view who's connected on your network.
 You can define your home network's usually used IPs like your phone or your room-mate’s phone and see whether it is connected to the network or not.
 In order to spy on him.